framely/community/docs/reference/providers/postgrest.md

 ### Types Conversion
 - When you call the **Provider Dependent function**, you pass the **entities** (or **frames**) and we will convert their types to [**SQL data types**](https://www.postgresql.org/docs/current/datatype.html) (or [**composite types**](https://www.postgresql.org/docs/current/rowtypes.html)) automatically, so you can use these parameters in your function body.
-- When the function returns a set of values of **composite type**, we convert the composite type back to a **frame**, so you can display or use these values in the Framely environment.
+- When the function returns a set of values of **composite type**, we convert the composite type back to a **frame**, so you can display or use these values in the OpenCUI environment.

 ::: thumbnail
 ![conversion](/images/provider/postgrest/conversion.png)
-Type Conversion Between Framely and PostgreSQL
+Type Conversion Between OpenCUI and PostgreSQL
 :::
 - Here is the conversion between entities and SQL data types: